joshdpaterson/Shim-Coil-Optimization-for-Enhanced-Magnetic-Field-Homogeneity-EPR/README.md

 - Optimization under physical and experimental constraints
 - Local vs. global minima in multi-parameter systems
 - Homogeneity metrics tailored to sample volume and experiment design

 ---

+## Results

+Using the optimization framework developed in this project, coil designs were produced that significantly improved magnetic field homogeneity compared to earlier approaches.

+- The optimized 5-coil configuration achieved an **average field error of only 0.029 G** across a sample region of *[-60 mm, –5 mm]*, compared with errors greater than 0.4 G in previous designs.
+- This corresponds to a relative homogeneity of approximately **1 part in 10⁶** within the sample volume, given the ~3 T external field.
+- The design also allowed a **larger usable sample volume**, roughly doubling the effective region compared to previous holders.
+- These improvements were confirmed in simulation and partially validated experimentally, showing narrower EPR linewidths when shimming was applied.

+---